 I studied Fine Art at University of Montana, while also getting a B.A. in anthropology.
 I love thinking about cultural exchange, the intersection of function and aesthetics, how we relate to raw materials and nature, and how we find and maintain inspiration.
 From 2018-now I have enjoyed facilitating a small pottery residency for local Missoula potters, along with a public interview-oriented art talk series with the pottery residents at Lake Missoula Tea Company.
 During this time, I have also been facilitating First Friday art exhibits for artists and musicians, as well as house concerts for local musicians.
 I also do various photography gigs with bands, businesses, and newlyweds.
-Recently, I embarked on exploring the world of podcasting with folks in the local food community.

 I also enjoy being in nature and traveling.
 I spent a great year in Mexico studying, meandering about, and eating a lot of good eats.
 I also spent a short stint in Japan at a young age, which fueled a great affinity for Japanese aesthetics, so you may recognize that influence popping up in my work.